Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Among teenagers, experimentation with electronic or e-cigarettes became very popular, starting about 2015.
 According to the 2021 Youth Risk Behavior Survey of public high school students, 17.9 percent of students had used e-cigarettes in the past month, and 3.9 percent were smoking or "vaping" e-cigarettes daily.

 Experimentation with e-cigarettes is also catching on with adults.
-According to the 2019 BRFS, about 2.2 percent of Delaware adults currently use e-cigarettes, which is an increase from 3.7% in 2019.
+According to the 2021 BRFS, about 6.1 percent of Delaware adults currently use e-cigarettes, which is an increase from 3.7% in 2019.

 In 2019, almost half of the adults who "vaped" e-cigarettes (47.6 percent) also were current smokers, thereby increasing potential harm.

 While 13.6 percent of Delaware adults smoke cigarettes, the total percent of adults who use any tobacco products is significantly higher.
 The Delaware BRFS has calculated "total tobacco use" based on reported use of cigarettes, cigars, little cigars, e-cigarettes, smokeless tobacco, hookahs, and other tobacco products.
 The formula takes into account the fact that many adults use multiple types of tobacco products.